Miranda Rights Script: The Full Warning, Word for Word

-The standard Miranda warning, word for word
+The Miranda rights script, word for word

 You have the right to remain silent.
 Anything you say can and will be used against you in a court of law.
 You have the right to an attorney.
 If you cannot afford an attorney, one will be appointed for you.
 Do you understand the rights I have just read to you?
 With these rights in mind, do you wish to speak to me?